 Offices and Storefronts

-Built as a “Community House” by Connecticut Power in 1920 – and the first commercial building on the historic Williams estate – this two-story 1,900 square-feet colonial stone cottage on the doorstep of the Garde theater entrance was recently reacquired by the Garde.
-The cottage features include a beautifully appointed interior, a floor to ceiling gas fired fireplace, seven rooms, central air and parking for seven.
-Currently partially occupied, the Garde is open to proposals for complementary uses.
+Built as a “Community House” by Connecticut Power in 1920 – and the first commercial building on the historic Williams estate – this two-story 1,900 square-feet colonial stone cottage on the doorstep of the Garde theater entrance features a beautifully appointed interior, a floor to ceiling gas-fired fireplace, seven rooms, central air and parking for seven.

 The three-story Mercer Building, with an interior corridor that connects its upper floors to the 4-story Garde office building, houses the Garde administration at 309 State Street (second floor), New London Main Street, in a storefront at 311 State Street, and the “Garde Gallery” at 305 Street, a 2,000 square-foot storefront at the corner of State and Meridian Building.
 The Garde Gallery is currently rented out for classes and special events, but is available for consideration for long-term development as a food establishment or other complementary activity.
 There is substantial upper floor and ground floor space that could be made available for long-term development for residential, cultural or allied commercial uses.